SharePoint/sp-dev-docs/docs/spfx/web-parts/developer-guide/build-client-side-web-parts-with-angular-1-x.md

 ![Import statements in the ToDoWebPart.ts file highlighted in Visual Studio Code](../../../../images/ng-intro-web-part-import-angular.png)

-This allows us to load a reference to Angular and your previously implemented application, both of which you need to bootstrap your Angular application.
+This allows us to load a reference to Angular and your application, both of which you need to bootstrap your Angular application.

 Change the web part's **render** function to: